Hannalysis/Coding-Chronicles/README.md

 I completed the next section, the 'Introduction to SQL' fairly swiftly (thanks to previous knowledge; however I did pick up on a couple of points I'd forgotten or not realised: I'd forgotten that the DISTINCT keyword exists to pick up unique entries, and embarassingly did not realise that field naming conventions should always be singular.)

 So I decided to carry on with the next section, the 'Intermediate SQL' course.
-From there, I managed to complete the first chapter, which encompassed best practices when writing selections, and exercises to practice writing selections a combination of COUNT, DISTINCT and aliases (AS).
+From there, I managed to complete the first chapter, which encompassed best practices when writing selections, and exercises to practice writing selections with a combination of COUNT, DISTINCT and aliases (AS).
 Course completion: 24%.

 ------------